mliebelt/ChessTempoViewer/readme.txt

 See the following examples for how to use it.

+== Frequently Asked Questions ==

+= What is the minimal markup I have to use? =

+The minimal markup is (as an example):

+`[ctpgn] 1. e4 e5 2.
+Nf3 Nc6 [/ctpgn]`

+This will use the default values for pieceSet, pieceSize, movesFormat and id, and only works, if that board is the only one on that WordPress page.

+= I don't see the metadata of the game? =

+This is not a feature of ChessTempo viewer, so it is ignored by him.
+I have not found a way to display it.

+= Why is the tag used so complicated? =

+I have choosen `ctpgn` (for ChessTempo PGN) because there are other plugins out like [Embed Chessboard](http://wordpress.org/plugins/embed-chessboard/) that already use as markup `pgn` (which is the most natural one).
+It may be useful to have both plugins used on the same page or on the same site, so I wanted to use a different tag name.

 == Screenshots ==

 1. Board from a special position, with most parameter (pieceSet, pieceSize) with default values.
 2. Tiny board from the start position.
+3. Layout variation with parameter layout == 'left'.

 == Examples ==